rufflabs/PsResponded/README.md

 A Kali VM running `Responder` is detected by the `PsResponder` script running on a Windows VM.

 ## Scheduled Task
-The script is intended to be ran as a Scheduled Task, with a SEIM or similar system setup to monitor and alert on the Event ID created by the script when a response is detected.
+The script is intended to be ran as a Scheduled Task, with a SIEM or similar system setup to monitor and alert on the Event ID created by the script when a response is detected.